 If you are receiving any income in the form of Salary under section 192 and if the amount paid exceeds the Basic Exemption Limit, every Employer is required to withhold TDS at the time of payment of Salary and the tax must be deducted at the applicable average income tax rate.

 TDS should be deducted only if the employee falls under below conditions:

-- The employer-employee relationship must exist between deductor and deductee.
+- The employer-employee relationship must exist between the deductor and the deductee.

-- Payment is made to resident/ non-resident employee.
+- Payment is made to resident/ non-resident employees.

 - The income under the head salary is above the maximum amount not chargeable to tax. (i.e; total salary for a financial year is more than Rs.
 2,50,000)